 To set a border for the cover page, click back on the Page Layout tab.
-(In Word 2013, click the Design tab instead of Page Layout.)
+(In Word 2013 and 2016, click the Design tab instead of Page Layout.)
 Locate the Page Background panel and click the Page Borders item:

 When you click on Page Borders, you'll see the following dialogue box appear: